ItsFabby/chess/README.md

   - Generate training data using gen\_examples() in core/trainer.py
   - Train the network using train() in core/trainer.py

-  Make sure to change model\_name (either by giving a keyword argument or by changing the default in core/constants.py)! \
+  Make sure to change model\_name when training a new network (either by giving a keyword argument or by changing the default in core/constants.py), or the old weights will be overwritten!
   Feel free to change the structure of the network in core/neural\_network.py